 H2: Cognitive needs and concerns mediate the correlation between actual threat level and the volume of second screen use.

-Method
+Methods

 Participants

 Data for this study was gathered from a total of 411 participants (51% women, 49% men), ranging in age from 18 to 74 years (M = 42.96, SD = 15.75).
 All participants were native Hebrew speakers, non-religious (71.5%), and married (56.2%).
 We obtained the sample from an online panel representing the distribution of the Jewish-Israeli population based on figures obtained from the Central Bureau of Statistics.
 The sample size was estimated using G*Power (Faul et al., 2009), based on a medium-sized effect, which demonstrated a 90% power to detect significant differences.